MurrayIII/UnicodeMathML/README.md

 The README.md of the [unicodemathml package](https://www.npmjs.com/package/unicodemathml)
 explains how to make three kinds of conversions of UnicodeMath to MathML.

-- convert a UnicodeMath string uMath to MathML
+- convert a UnicodeMath string to MathML
 - convert UnicodeMath math zones embedded in text to MathML
 - convert UnicodeMath math zones embedded in markdown into markdown-it tokens (markdown-it then produces HTML with the corresponding MathML).